Prior to your arrival

 Once your research appointment begins (official start date on offer letter) you can go to the Harvard ID office on the 8th floor of the Smith Campus Center, suite 807.
 There you will get your picture taken and receive your ID card and PIN.
 Make sure you bring your driver’s license or passport with you to the ID office as well as your Harvard ID number.
 Their office hours are typically 8:00 am - 5:00 pm.

 If you are an international visitor you should also plan on checking in with the Harvard International Office, located on the 8th floor of the Smith Campus Center, suite 864.

 The administrative team for the Weitz Lab resides in Pierce Hall, room 232 at 29 Oxford St., Cambridge, MA 02138.

-Our Academic Affairs officer, David Lopez, is also located in Pierce Hall, room 222.
-David will be able to provide instructions on how to set up and access your Harvard email account and will straighten out any appointment-related matters that may need to be addressed.
+Our Academic Affairs officer, Gina Scribner, is also located in Pierce Hall, room 222.
+Gina will be able to provide instructions on how to set up and access your Harvard email account and will straighten out any appointment-related matters that may need to be addressed.

 If there are questions about safety please contact group safety officers or the room monitors.

 You may request a desk by contacting Yaniv Edery, who is in charge of desk assignments.
 Please send your name, status (grad student/post-doc/visitor/etc.), and expected departure date.
 Please also indicate to Yaniv if bench space is needed within the Chem-Bio room, or drawer space needed to store personal supplies.
 There are only a certain number of assigned desks available for the group.
 Communal desks and storage space will be made available to those not assigned a desk full-time.

 Website (Personnel Page)